LucasRoseira/PHP_OOP/README.md

 3 - Now, you need to start Apache and MySQL using XAMPP;

-4 - After that, go to http://localhost/phpmyadmin/ and import database using the SQL script in this folder: assets/sql/lucas.php ;
+4 - After that, go to http://localhost/phpmyadmin/ and import the databases using the SQL scripts in this folder: ./assets/sql/ ;

 5 - Finally, to see the result, you need to open your browser and type "localhost/YOURFOLDER";